 As you can see, attaching the word “natural” to shampoo, doesn’t necessarily mean it’s a good match for you.
 I hope I’ve covered the most important discovery methods to help you along the way!

-Drawing from my experience with natural shampoos, I love both Enovvia peppermint or lavender shampoo.
-Check out their products here: Enovvia Natural Shampoo.
+Drawing from my experience with natural shampoos, I love both Enovvia peppermint and lavender shampoo.
+Check them out here: Enovvia natural sulfate-free shampoo.
 Their shampoos have a wonderful scent (free from fragrances, using only essential oils), lather well and clean quickly.
 Their ingredients are very mild and non-toxic.